kbwill0/codepathcybersecurity/README.md

     - Tested in version: 4.2
     - Fixed in version: 4.2.15
   - [ ] GIF Walkthrough: <img src="1.gif" alt="1">
-  - [ ] Steps to recreate: A malicious script can inject into inside the administrators control panel using XSS when an user is uploading a large file.
+  - [ ] Steps to recreate: A malicious script can inject into inside the administrators control panel using XSS when an user is uploading a large file
   - [ ] Affected source code:
     - [Code Link](https://hackerone.com/reports/203515)
 ### 2. (Required) WordPress <= 4.2.2 - Authenticated Stored Cross-Site Scripting (XSS)